 Compatibility with Drupal versions: 8.9 – <11

-Link to modules directory on Drupal.org: CAPTCHA.
+Link to module directory on Drupal.org: CAPTCHA

 reCAPTCHA

-Currently version 2 of the reCAPTCHA is supported, while in the future the module will also be compatible with the invisible reCAPTCHA.
-Note that this Drupal extension also requires the CAPTCHA form we just saw.
+Currently, reCAPTCHA version 2 is supported, with future compatibility planned for invisible reCAPTCHA.
+Note that this Drupal extension also requires the CAPTCHA module we just discussed.

-Module name: reCAPTCHA.
+Module name: reCAPTCHA

 Compatibility with Drupal versions: 8 – 9 – 10

-Link to modules directory on Drupal.org: reCAPTCHA.
+Link to module directory on Drupal.org: reCAPTCHA

-Module name: Honeypot.
+Module name: Honeypot

 Compatibility with Drupal versions: 9.2 – 10

-Link to modules directory on Drupal.org: Honeypot.
+Link to module directory on Drupal.org: Honeypot

 Google Analytics

-This module, as it is easy to guess from its name, allows us to integrate Google Analytics into our Drupal site.
+As the name suggests, this module allows us to integrate Google Analytics into our Drupal site.

 Module name: Google Analytics.